 As has become something of a habit for him, Pope Francis caused a hubub recently.
 This time the catalyst was a homily in which he preached that Christ’s death was redemptive not just for church-going Catholics, but for everyone, even *gasp* atheists.
 Francis:

 The Lord has redeemed all of us, all of us, with the Blood of Christ: all of us, not just Catholics.
 Everyone!
 ‘Father, the atheists?’
 Even the atheists.
 Everyone! …If we, each doing our own part, if we do good to others, if we meet there, doing good, and we go slowly, gently, little by little, we will make that culture of encounter: We need that so much.
 We must meet one another doing good.
 ‘But I don’t believe, Father, I am an atheist!’
 But do good: We will meet one another there.

 Even if not new, I’ll admit: it’s pretty astounding.
-And even though I read Francis’ words with some joy, it wasn’t hard to imagine that faint, indignant voice popping up in response to even such inclusive and hopeful words.
-This time it sounded like the biblical older brother, like a voice pushed out through clenched teeth, seething with indignation at having to watch his good-for-nothing Prodigal Brother return home only to be welcomed with open arms by their overjoyed father.
+And even though I read Francis’ words with some joy, it wasn’t hard to imagine a faint, indignant voice popping up in response to such inclusive and hopeful words.
+This time it sounded like the biblical older brother, like a voice pushed out through clenched teeth, seething with indignation at having to watch his good-for-nothing Prodigal Brother return home, only to be welcomed with open arms by their overjoyed father.
 This time it whispered:

 All these years I’ve been slaving for you and never disobeyed your orders.
 Yet you never gave me even a young goat so I could celebrate with my friends.
 But when this son of yours who has squandered your property with prostitutes comes home, you kill the fattened calf for him!